Johnmiicheal/Quiz-App-cpp/README.md

 A simple quiz app with C++

-The simple there is the questions quality...
-Very simple.
+The only thing simple is the questions...but don't worry, you can upload more harder questions by editing the Questions and Answers .cpp and .h files

-The questions are not great, but you can upload more tougher questions and answers.
+A test on my understanding of OOP's in C++

-Consists mainly of OOP techniques...
-Classes and Header files that holds the questions and answers.
+PS: I think I did a good job